exmg/exm-web-components/packages/exm-button/README.md

 # exm-button

-Exmg button extends the material 3 md buttons but adds loading (spinner) animation when loading attribute is set to element.
+Exm button extends the material 3 md buttons but adds loading (spinner) animation when loading attribute is set to element.
 This button extends the material @material/web/button.

 ## Installation